 Unfortunately neither the Gryph-hound nor the Aetherwing have access to the warband reaction that would allow them to explode when dying leaving the melee attacker with D6 damage, but the rest of the warband does.
 So, if you are unlucky enough to die before having had your turn, remember to bring with you your attacker.

 In certain situations, especially when you need board control, Vanguard will struggle as they prefer to sit tight in sniping positions and let the animals do the initial exploration, but a balanced warband should be able to tackle most situations.

 Pros and Cons of the Stormcast Eternals Vangaurd Warband

 + Best ranged attacks

 – Hard to manage certain situations

-– Susceptible to criticals
+– Susceptible to critical hits

-The Raptors can be assembled with both crossbow options, if you are confident with magnetizing you can have both available and use the one you need at the occurrence.
+The Raptors can be assembled with either crossbow option; if you are confident with magnetizing you can have both available and use the one you need at the occurrence.
 The only downside is the different base size between the Hurricane (40mm) and the Longstrike (60x35mm) forcing you to magnetize also the bases.

 In that case a cheaper way to obtain the Hunters is the warband for Warhammer Underwold “The Farstriders”, containing 2 of them and a Hunter-Prime.

 Tips on painting a Stormcast Eternals Vanguard Warband for Warcry